Brazil's Gol: Short-term struggles, long-term potential November 2011

 Alas, that was not to be.
 Intense competition in Brazils domestic market, amid aggressive expansion by new entrants, has sent yields tumbling this year.
 On top of the rise in fuel prices, Gol has had labour cost pressures.
 And the weakening of the Brazilian Real against the US dollar in recent months has had significant negative impact on costs.

 Gol has posted losses for the past two quarters and will also incur a loss in 2011.

-It is hard to believe that this former high–flyer (and an extremely well–managed LCC with great potential) was the only sizeable airline in the Americas to report an operating loss for the September quarter (see chart on page 12).
+It is hard to believe that this former high–flyer (and an extremely well–managed LCC with great potential) was the only sizeable airline in the Americas to report an operating loss for the September quarter (see chart below).

 On a positive note, the latest yield and RASK statistics have hinted at a new positive trend.
 All the key players have indicated that they will maintain capacity discipline in 2012.
 So, there is reason to hope that, despite the likely slowing of GDP growth, 2012 will bring a more rational and profitable environment for airlines in Brazil.
 However, knowing that the international investment community would treat such predictions with a healthy dose of scepticism, at its 2011 investor day in New York on October 26 Gol sought to draw attention to its excellent long–term growth opportunities.
 The airline brought along a top economist, Dr. Marcelo Nero from the Center for Social Studies in Brazil, to talk about the incredible new middle class prospects in Brazil.
 Gols CEO Constantino de Oliveira Junior even invited Nero to the podium first, before any of the management presentations.